codepath/android_guides/Android-Unit-and-Integration-testing.md

       assertEquals("Text should be the field value", fieldValue, textView .getText().toString());

-      // Press back and click again
+      // Press back to return to original activity
-      this.sendKeys(KeyEvent.KEYCODE_BACK);
+      // We have to manage the initial position within the emulator this.sendKeys(KeyEvent.KEYCODE_BACK);
   }